 Trended Data – Impact on Credit Decisions

 At Equifax, trended data is a key ingredient in a number of our solutions, helping to maximize customer value and deliver more predictive insights.
-To learn how our trended data solutions can help you drive more profitable growth and better manage risk, visit http://www.equifax.com/business/trended-data.
-And stayed tuned for future posts as we explore more ways you can tap into the dynamic insights that trended data delivers.
+Learn how our trended data solutions can help you drive more profitable growth and better manage risk.

-If you haven’t already, please check out the other blogs in this series:
+Furthermore, check out the other articles in this series:

 Recommended For You